PurdueECE264/2020FallProblems-Lu/README.md

 * HW17 Maze: find the shortest distances between the source to all reachable locations
 * HW18 Memory: allocate and free memory blocks and bit operations
 * HW19 Sudoku: solve Sudoku problems (without the need of backtrack)
-* HW20 K-mean Data Clustering: Unsupervised learning
+* HW20 Shortest: Find shortest distances in a graph

 ECE 264 Uses Linux
 ==================